jhausserlab/NIPMAP/README.md

         |   visualization.py
 ```
 ## Quick start
+The samples should have the shape of a square to generate sites and compute cell abundance.
+Prior to NIPMAP analysis,cell types must have been already identififes (NIPMAP doesn't do cell type identification) and the list of markers should include phenotypic markers, proteins/molecules that were not used ot identify the cells.

-Run script called nipmap.r with your own data folloing the parameters setting and pre-processing to get these outputs:
+Run script called nipmap.r with your own data following the parameters setting and pre-processing to get these outputs:
 * Generation of sites cell abundance (+ radius size selection)
 * PCA and Archetype Analysis
 * Niche identification